NHS rocked by shocking sexual assault epidemic"

-Newswise — A joint investigation published today by The BMJ and The Guardian finds that NHS trusts recorded more than 35,000 cases of rape, sexual assault, harassment, stalking, and abusive remarks, between 2017 and 2022.
-The findings, which show that NHS trusts are failing to protect staff and patients, have led to calls for an independent inquiry.
+Newswise — A recent collaborative investigation by The BMJ and The Guardian reveals that between 2017 and 2022, NHS trusts documented over 35,000 incidents of rape, sexual assault, harassment, stalking, and abusive remarks.
+These distressing findings highlight the failure of NHS trusts in safeguarding both their staff and patients.
+Consequently, there are demands for an independent inquiry to address these issues.

-The data, based on responses to Freedom of Information (FOI) requests from 212 NHS trusts and 37 police forces in England, show that a total of 35,606 sexual safety incidents were recorded on NHS premises over this five year period.
+The information obtained through Freedom of Information (FOI) requests from 212 NHS trusts and 37 police forces in England reveals that a total of 35,606 incidents related to sexual safety were recorded on NHS premises during the span of five years.

-At least 20% of incidents involved rape, sexual assault, or kissing or touching that a person did not consent to, although not all trusts provided a breakdown of the type of incidents recorded.
-The other cases included sexual harassment, stalking, and abusive or degrading remarks.
+Out of the recorded incidents, it has been found that at least 20% involved serious offenses such as rape, sexual assault, or non-consensual kissing or touching.
+It is important to note that not all NHS trusts provided a detailed breakdown of the types of incidents recorded.
+The remaining cases consisted of incidents related to sexual harassment, stalking, and the use of abusive or degrading remarks.

 The data also show that patients are the main perpetrators of abuse in hospitals.
 Most incidents (58%) involved patients abusing staff, with patients abusing other patients the next most common type of incident (20%).